defencedigital/moduk-service-manual/src/secure-by-design/assess-your-risk.md

 description: ""
 ---

-Intro content here.
+Your team is responsible for continually assessing security risks to your technology or service.

 ## [Agree your security controls](/secure-by-design/agree-your-security-controls) {.govuk-heading-m .govuk-!-margin-bottom-1}

-- topic here
+- reflect your context
-- topic here
+- consider all types of controls
-- topic here
+- check your organisation's controls

 ## [Follow a framework](/secure-by-design/follow-a-framework) {.govuk-heading-m .govuk-!-margin-bottom-1}

-- topic here
+- choose a framework that fits best
-- topic here
+- map controls against risks
-- topic here
+- put your controls in place

 ## [Do regular risk assessments](/secure-by-design/do-regular-risk-assessments) {.govuk-heading-m .govuk-!-margin-bottom-1}

-- topic here
+- what you need to cover
-- topic here
+- use the assurance tracker
-- topic here
+- register your project